library(torch)

 Syntactically this worked, but semantics-wise this is not what we intended.

-Now, we try both of the above with torch.
+.
 First, again, the scenario where both tensors are two-dimensional (even though, conceptually, one of them is a row vector):

-t <- torch_tensor(m)
+<- torch_tensor(m)

-t2 <- torch_tensor(m2)
+t <- torch_tensor(m2)

 t$shape